srijan-96/FlightReservationSystem/ReadMe.md

 # Flight Reservation System

-A rest-api back end to simulate a flight reservation system back-end
+A rest-api back end to simulate a flight reservation system.
 ## Tools Used
 - JAVA 8
 - Spring Boot 2.7